abstractitptyltd/abstractit-puppet/README.md

 ####[Private] Class: **puppet::agent**
 #####*Description*
-The `agent.pp` manifest is responsible for management of the of the agent service, and agent cronjob. depending on the
+The `puppet::agent` class is responsible for management of the of the agent service, and agent cronjob. depending on the

 #####*Parameters*
   * None